Multiplicity and Bifurcation Results for a Class of Quasilinear Elliptic Problems with Quadratic Growth on the Gradient: Auxiliary Results

-then either $u>0$ in $\Omega$ or $u\equiv 0$ in $\Omega$. \end{theorem} We observe that the SMP is an immediate consequence of the well known Interior Weak Harnack Inequality - IWHI, for more details we refer to \cite{MR4030257} and also \cite[Theorem 3.5, Theorem 8.18]{GT}.
+We observe that the SMP is an immediate consequence of the Interior Weak Harnack Inequality (IWHI).
+For more details and the proof of this theorem, we refer to \cite[Theorem 3.5, Theorem 8.18]{GT}.
 On the other hand, the next theorem is a generalization of the IWHI up to the boundary.
-Such a result is the core of our arguments in order to describe the solutions of the class of problems \eqref{$P_lambda$}.
-Its proof can be found in \cite[Theorem 4.7]{fio}, see also \cite[Theorem 1.1]{RSS} for a more general version.
+In order to enunciate it, we need some definitions.